oguz-duman/grading/README.md

 A small CLI tool designed to simplify entering student grades directly into Excel.

-The program allows fast keyboard-based grade entry by searching students by name or ID, supports optional class-based filtering using seating plan PDFs, and writes grades directly into the selected Excel file.
+The application allows fast keyboard-based grade entry by searching students by name or ID, supports optional class-based filtering using seating plan PDFs, and writes grades directly into the selected Excel file.

 ---